mayssayls/Excel_project/README.md

  - data_jobs_salary that has all the fields of the jobs information
  - second one is data_job_skills that has all skills per job_id

- ○ I performed a cleaning on both queries, this step includes trimming whitespace, reording columns , replacing values, changing types and unpivoting columns.
+ ○ I performed a cleaning on both queries, this step included:
+    ● trimming whitespace

+    ● reording columns

+    ● replacing values

+    ● changing types

+    ● unpivoting columns

     The applied steps are indicated in the screenshot below:
 ![caption function](data_jobsalar.png)

 ![caption function](dataskills.png)